DigonIO/pypermission/docs/docs/ansi.md

 The PyPermission library does not conform to the ANSI standard, as conformance to the standard requires at least the core feature set (6.1) and this library does not implement the ANSI session concept.

-Below follows an overview of the _RBAC INCITS 359-2012_ standard, where we modified parts of the notation for consistency as well as correctness[^3] reasons (the original notation can be referenced quickly via the section references).
+Below follows an overview of the _RBAC INCITS 359-2012_ standard, in the form where we modified parts of the notation for consistency as well as correctness[^3] reasons (the original notation can be referenced quickly via the section references).
 Where applicable we provide the equivalent implementation resource of the PyPermission library.

+!!! warning

+    As this library currently does not implement the RBAC session concept, the types `SESSIONS`, `USER_SESSIONS` and `SESSION_ROLES` from the ANSI standard have no equivalent!

 ## 5 RBAC Reference Model